Enter a URL

 4. Using dig for Advanced DNS Query

-The dig command is available on Unix-based systems and provides detailed information about DNS resolution.
+The dig command is for Unix-based systems and gives detailed DNS info.

 Steps: